mmazh/jwt-app-backend/README.md

-# book-ranker-api-mysql
+# jwt-app-backend
-Backend code for book-ranker-ui
+Backend code for jwt-app-angular-ui repo

 # Setup
 IMPORTANT: If you don't follow the steps below, user authentication will not function